Australian museum hangs Picasso collection in women’s toilet after court ruling

 Museum was sued for discrimination after a man was denied entry to a women-only exhibit

-Tasmania’s Museum of Old and New Art (Mona) has moved part of its collection of Picassos to a ladies restroom after a court ruling that said displaying it in a women-only exhibition discriminated against men.
+Tasmania’s Museum of Old and New Art (Mona) has moved part of its collection of Picassos to a ladies’ restroom after a court ruled that displaying it in a women-only exhibition space discriminated against men.

 The exhibition had been closed after a man, New South Wales resident Jason Lau, sued the museum for denying him entry in April 2023.